dantleech/blog/content/posts/2024/02-18-php-problems.md

 draft: false
 image: /images/2024-02-18/problems.png
 fediverse: 111952331002937855
+featured: true
+summary:
+    For the past months I've been keeping a list of things I encountered in PHP that I've found to be _problematic_, or in other words **things that annoy me**.
 ---

 For the past months I've been keeping a list of things I encountered in PHP